 Customers seek authenticity from their brands.
 And no software, no matter how it’s programmed, will be able to replace human interactions.
 Plus, having an actual human resolve problems and answer questions is much easier than relying on a robot to do so.
 Make authentic connections by using an actual human to engage with your customers via social media and beyond.

-All of your content should be original, and handmade and crafted by an actual human being.
+All of your content should be original, handmade, and crafted by an actual human being.
 There do exist programs that will automatically create social and blog posts.
 While you should always automate the scheduling (see above!), you’ll only create problems if you automate your content.
 Ever received an automated voicemail or phone call?
 Those aren’t productive (and customers hate them) and neither will automated blog posts or social media posts.

 Like most everything in the world today, marketing automation seems to be taking over.
 And while it’s helpful to use to save time (and money), it’s not always necessary.
 In fact, once you start automating every piece of your marketing puzzle, you start to become robotic—and that’s not a good look for your business.
 As with anything else, there’s a time and place for automation.
 Use your judgment on which of these tasks will help your business the most.